 Correlation Tests

-For correlation analyses Pearson correlation is used.
-Pearson correlation can be used only when x and y are from normal distribution.
-So all metrics except 0-1 valued, scaled to normality.
+For correlation analyses, the Pearson correlation is used.
+Pearson correlation can be used only when x and y are from the normal distribution.
+So all metrics except 0-1 value are scaled to normality.

 Table 1.
 Correlation Test Results